3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 Compared to spending 3 days in Hamburg, which is the second-biggest city in Germany, it was much harder getting around Berlin.

 It was hard to know what was where, and how to get around the city.
-I was not expecting Berlin to as big as it was.
-It probably threw me off somewhat when it came to exploring the city.
+I was not expecting Berlin to be as big as it was.

 The question you might be asking is 3 days in Berlin enough?
 My answer to this would be no. There is so much history in Berlin, which is visible across the city.
-While there is always something happening and a lively nightlife scene too.

 In an ideal world, 5 to 7 days would be the amount of time I’d recommend you spend in the day.
 However, I realise that’s not practical for everyone.
 Berlin in 3 days is a short trip, but if you do it right, you can see a lot!

-Some of the best places to visit in Berlin
+Some of The Best Places to Visit in Berlin

 There are many things to do in Berlin, which isn’t a surprise given the size of the city and the fact it’s Germany’s capital.